Registration number 661

 History

 SPEEDWELL is an oyster smack designed and built in 1901 by William King at Burnham on Couch.
-She was a gaff cutter fitted with one foresail rig and an 18 hp Dan Marine Spirit engine.
+She was a gaff cutter fitted with one foresail rig and an 18 hp Dan marine spirit engine.
 Her construction is of pitch pine planking on grown oak frames with a new 2 inch composite deck of iroko planks on marine ply.

 In 1908 she was registered as CK 314 by Smith Brothers of Burnham, and sold in 1919 to Albert Cross in Burnham.
 The following year she was sold to The Whitstable Seasalter and Ham Oyster Co, converted to a ketch, and re-engined with a 4-cylinder Kelvin petrol/paraffin engine.
 She was reregistered as F107.
 A new 44 hp petrol/diesel Kelvin engine was installed in 1938.
-She worked as an oyster smack until 1967 when she was sold into the private ownership of C Smith and D Addison and converted to a yacht, without changing her fundamental character.
+She worked as an oyster smack until 1967 when she was sold into the private ownership of Colin Smith and Des Addison and converted to a yacht, without changing her fundamental character.

 In 1993 she was reregistered as an historic fishing vessel with her earlier fishing number of F107, and in 1995 a major engine overhaul was carried out, with new fuel tanks installed.
 She was registered with National Historic Ships in 1996, and she celebrated her 100th birthday in 2001 by winning the Festival of the Sea Race at Portsmouth.
-She was sold by S and R Knight to her present owner in 2004.
+She was sold by Simon and Ruth Knight to her present owner in 2004.

 SPEEDWELL was the first motorised vessel on the east coast, and possibly the first in the United Kingdom.
 She is believed to be the only surviving east coast deep sea oyster smack.